Ruth Brent Tofle, PhD

 PhD, University of Minnesota, 1978; MA University of Minnesota, 1974; BS University of Missouri, 1972.

-Environment and Aging; Design Education and Research; Place Attachment; Residential Environments.
+Environment and Aging; Facility Access; Design Education and Research; Place Attachment; Housing, and Sustainable Environments.